VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 1. Get Arduino IDE from Arduino website and install it to your PC http://arduino.cc/en/Main/Software
+If you are using a Linux OS, please run Arduino with root account.
+Open Terminal, use "su" command,

 2. Start the IDE and from the Menu, click "Preference...", add the following line to "Additional Boards Manager URLs" https://raw.githubusercontent.com/VNGIoTLab/Arduino_VBLUno_nRF51822/master/package_vngiotlab_index.json